Simulating Fokker-Planck equations via mean field control of score-based normalizing flows: Theoretical background

-The optimal velocity for this MFC is $f^*(t,x) = b(x) - \ve \nx\log\rho(t,x)$ where $\rho$ is the solution to \eqref{eq:FP_b}.
-The advantage of this formulation is that the dynamic is completely governed by a deterministic velocity field $f(t,x)$ without diffusion.
+The advantage of this formulation is that the state dynamic is completely governed by a deterministic velocity field $f(t,x)$ without diffusion.
 Consequently, we are able to compute the reverse process, which has important applications in reversible diffusion \cite{agmon1990theory} and generative models \cite{song2021scorebased}.
 This formulation \eqref{eq:MFC_f} also incurs a computational challenge---approximating the score function $\nx \log\rho(t,x)$.